Bismarrck/tensoralloy/README.md

 * `train.shuffle`: a boolean.
 If True, the input dataset will be shuffled.
 In most cases this should be true.
 * `train.model_dir`: a string, the working directory for this experiment.
+* `train.max_checkpoints_to_keep`: an integer, the maximum number of checkpoint files to keep in the model dir.
 * `train.train_steps`: an integer, the maximum training steps.
 * `train.eval_steps`: an integer, the intervals between two evaluations.
 * `train.summary_steps`: an integer, the intervals between two writing summary